paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

     WAY easier than make
   - also TDD is amazing and I'd like to start adding features through TDD (but I won't go back and add tests for existing code unless you ask)
+- added 'make exports' and 'make devexports' rules to makefile for convenience

 ## Questions